Uzbekistan’s “People’s IPO” stars are ready for listing

 Qishloq Qurilish Bank (QQB)

 The top-ten state-owned bank QQB and the biggest mortgage lender in the country will be the first of the big banks to be sold off.
-The state dominates the banking sector but it keen to get out and has put most of the big banks onto the privatization list.
+The state dominates the banking sector but it is keen to get out and has put most of the big banks onto the privatisation list.

 Like the other IPO candidates, the size of QQB’s stake has not been decided yet and will depend on demand.
-Currently 14 banks already have small stakes listed on the Tashkent Stock Exchange (TSE), but the liquidity and turnover is low of less than $1mn a day, says local market participants.
-The price to book ratio is also a low 0.5x and the price to earnings a low 4.9x.
+Currently 14 banks already have small stakes listed on the Tashkent Stock Exchange (TSE), but the liquidity and turnover is low, less than $1mn a day, says local market participants.
+The price-to-book ratio is also a low 0.5x and the price to earnings a low 4.9x.

 “All the banks are trading a discount,” says Srapionov.
 “The goal is to decrease the discount by improving the corporate governance and building trust with investors.”

 QQB was founded on the basis of Gallabank, an agricultural sector specialist that worked closely with grain farmers.
-It has kept some of this interest and became a big player in proving housing in rural regions.
+It has kept some of this interest and has become a big player in proving housing in rural regions.

-In 2018 as part of the reforms the state ended the subsidised loans to the agricultural sector and the bank shifted to focus more on retail banking.
+In 2018 as part of the reforms, the state ended the subsidised loans to the agricultural sector and the bank shifted to focus more on retail banking.
 It raised a $20mn syndicated loan in 2019 with the help of the Asian Development Bank (ADB) to grow this business and launched an online service.

 The international development banks have been heavily involved in providing loans to fund retail lending to build up the banking business in recent years.
 Currently QQB is building out new services for customers and shifting to a universal banking model.

-The bank has 44 offices across the country reflecting its earlier business as a rural bank and only four branches in the capital.
+The bank has 44 offices across the country, reflecting its earlier business as a rural bank, and only four branches in the capital.
 The broad branch network gave access to over 600,000 individual customers, 33,000 companies and 31,600 SMEs.

-“The bank’s strategy is to create a universal banking model and establish a one stop shop service model that meets the needs of our customers,” Chairman of the board Alisher Muratov said during the bank’s IPO presentation at the Uzbek Economic Summit in Samarkand at the start of November.
+“The bank’s strategy is to create a universal banking model and establish a one-stop shop service model that meets the needs of our customers,” chairman of the board Alisher Muratov said during the bank’s IPO presentation at the Uzbek Economic Summit in Samarkand at the start of November.

 “We also need to ensure the stability of operations by diversifying our funding and increasing deposits,” Muratov added.

-Like most of the banks on the privatization list, QQB has a number of advisors.
-The International Financial Corporation (IFC) has taken the lead in preparing many of Uzbekistan’s banks for privatization, but in QQB case it is the ADB has taken the lead, in cooperation with pwc, EY and Deloitte.
+Like most of the banks on the privatisation list, QQB has a number of advisors.
+The International Financial Corporation (IFC) has taken the lead in preparing many of Uzbekistan’s banks for privatisation, but in QQB case it is the ADB has taken the lead, in co-operation with pwc, EY and Deloitte.

-Muratov emphasized that the main new directions include building up the mortgage lending business green financing and Islamic banking as well as investing into new technology and IT as well as modernizing the branches.
+Muratov emphasised that the main new directions include building up the mortgage lending business, green financing and Islamic banking as well as investing into new technology and IT, and also modernising the branches.

 The bank has already been growing strongly since the reforms started to kick in 2018, two years after the change of president.
-Assets have more than doubled from UZS12.7 trillion ($1.1bn) in 2019 to UZS24.5 trillion ($2.1bn) as of September 2022, making QQB the eighth biggest of Uzbekistan’s 33 banks and giving it a 4.55% market share.
+Assets have more than doubled from UZS12.7 trillion ($1.1bn) in 2019 to UZS24.5 trillion ($2.1bn) as of September 2022, making QQB the eighth-biggest of Uzbekistan’s 33 banks and giving it a 4.55% market share.

-The loan portfolio is also diversified but housing related loans account for half the loan portfolio: subsidized mortgage makes up a third of credits (31%) and market mortgages another fifth (19%), making QQB the market leader on the mortgage market.
-Corporate loans accounts for 16% of the loan portfolio, trade 10%, other sectors 20% but only 2% are consumer loans.
+The loan portfolio is also diversified but housing related loans account for half the loan portfolio: subsidised mortgages make up a third of credits (31%) and market mortgages another fifth (19%), making QQB the market leader on the mortgage market.
+Corporate loans accounts for 16% of the loan portfolio, trade 10%, other sectors 20%, but only 2% are consumer loans.

 The profitability of the bank has also grown from UZS251bn in 2019, and after dipping briefly during the pandemic, to UZS378bn ($34mn) as of September this year, giving the bank a return on assets of around 2.2% and a return on equity of 18.4%.